-Whenever I go to a new country to inspect our exceptional villas, I always look forward to visiting and experiencing the attractions and activities which are mentioned in all of the guide books.
-But what really excites me most is the thought of visiting the less talked about places and making my own discoveries.
+Whenever I go to a new country to inspect our exceptional villas, I always look forward to visiting and experiencing the attractions and activities which you will see mentioned in all of the guide books.
+But what excites me most is the thought of visiting the less talked about places and making my discoveries.

 On a recent visit to Grand Cayman, Emma and I had great fun exploring the island.

-When driving to our Cayman villas, we usually turned off the main roads and, more often than not, would find ourselves in an unspoiled scenic spot, void of tourists, crowds of people, and definitely off the beaten track.
+When driving to our Cayman villas, we usually turned off the main roads and, more often than not, would find ourselves in a perfect scenic spot, void of tourists, crowds of people, and definitely off the beaten track.